tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 ## Some consolations

-Despite the shortcomings of OpenAPI, I still highly recommend it for describing your API.
+Despite the shortcomings of the OpenAPI specification, I still highly recommend it for describing your API.
 OpenAPI is quickly becoming a way for more and more tools (from [Postman Run buttons](docapis_doc_getting_started_section.html#runinpostmanbutton) to nearly every API platform) to quickly ingest the information about your API and make it discoverable and interactive with robust, instructive tooling.
 Through your OpenAPI specification, you can port your API onto many platforms and systems as well as automatically set up unit testing and prototyping.

 Swagger UI definitely provides a nice visual shape for an API.
 You can easily see all the endpoints and their parameters (like a [quick-reference guide](docapis_doc_quick_reference.html)).
 Based on this framework, you can help users grasp the basics of your API.